Travelgate/documentation/kb/tickets/travelgatex-tickets.md

 ![cases-1](https://storage.travelgate.com//kbase/cases-1.jpg)

 ### AIna and Customer Support Cases
-Here's what you can expect after clicking on the 'Create New Case' button:
+After clicking on the 'Create New Case' button, this will happen:

 1. [AIna Support](/kb/getting-started-with-travelgate/about-our-support/aina) screen: Enter the issue or information needed via the subject and a detailed description.
+Make sure to include as many details as possible about the issue you're experiencing or the information you need.

+   If there's an error, **always specify the type of error** to help ensure our response accurately addresses your report.
 Then, click the "Continue" button, and AIna will search the Knowledge Base and Documentation to provide you with a response.
-Please be as accurate as possible so we can assist you better.
    ![cases-2](https://storage.travelgate.com//kbase/cases-2.jpg)
    ![cases-3](https://storage.travelgate.com//kbase/cases-3.jpg)
 2. Once AIna has searched our documentation and knowledge resources, you will receive a response that includes reference links, step-by-step guides, and relevant information.